 IDIS W26 Preparing for the Semester in Britain.
 The aim of the course will be to introduce historical and cultural context that will prepare students for living in York, studying at York St. John University, and living in Yorkshire, England.
-We will do that by (1) reading and discussing general English history, (2) focusing on particular interpretations of major periods and events in English history, and (3) preparing for specific excursions in England and Scotland.
+We will do that by (1) reading and discussing general English history, (2) focusing on particular interpretations of major periods and events in English history, (3) preparing for specific excursions in England and Scotland, and (4) discuss a series of topics on practical living—everything from food to manners, to churches.
 Students will read a general text in English history, watch parts or all of various video series on England, read a selection of essays pertinent to Yorkshire history and culture, and write informal responses to these.
-Students will also, in small groups, conduct research to prepare them to lead (and provide contextual materials for) excursions.
-Staff.
+Students will also, in small groups, conduct research to prepare them to host (and provide guidebook materials for) excursions.
+D. Ward.
 2:00 p.m. to 5:00 p.m.

 IDIS W27 Spiritual Strength Training.
 Do you want to build your spiritual strength and be strong in the Lord?
 Do you want to deepen your relationship with God through the power of the Holy Spirit?
 This course is designed for students who desire to have a dynamic, intimate relationship with Jesus, and who long to cooperate with the Holy Spirit in all aspects of life.
 The third person of the Trinity is often the least known, yet it is He who makes Jesus Christ known to us.
 Special emphasis is placed on teaching students about the Holy Spirit to understand how one may be transformed and empowered to live as Christ leads, rather than charting one’s own course and asking God to bless it.
 Course topics include: historical overview of the church’s understanding of the Holy Spirit; overview of Spirit-led waves of revival beginning in the 18th, through the 21st century; theological and historical reasons why many traditions have resisted emphasis on the Holy Spirit; what the Bible teaches about the divine personhood, and inward and outward works of the Holy Spirit; how to receive guidance from, cooperate with, and be empowered by the Holy Spirit; how to discern and develop one’s gifts from the Holy Spirit; and what the Bible teaches about the healing ministry of Jesus as it relates to spiritual, emotional, relational and physical healing.
 Students are regularly provided with opportunities for the practical application of theological and theoretical topics via the incorporation of in-class exercises; opportunities to pray with classmates; opportunities to dialogue with, and receive personal prayer from spiritual trainers; and participation in a 2-½ day on-campus Dunamis Project conference (1/22/15-1/24/15), sponsored by Presbyterian Reformed Ministries International.
 J. Kraak, N. Van Noord.
 2:00 p.m. to 5:00 p.m.